sinaptia/active_authentication/README.md

 $ rails generate active_authentication:install
 ```

-This command will generate the `User` model, add the `active_authentication` route, and generate an initializer (`config/initializers/active_authentication.rb`) where you can configure the gem.
-You will be able to configure the concerns you want for your application among other things.
+This command will generate the `User` model, add the `active_authentication` route, and generate an initializer (`config/initializers/active_authentication.rb`) where you can configure the concerns.

 You will need to set up the default url options in your `config/environments/development.rb`: